 The Company has a stock option plan and issues stock options to directors, employees and other service providers.
 The fair value of options granted to employees, including directors, is measured at the grant date, using the Black-Scholes option pricing model, and is recognized over the vesting period, based on the best available estimate of the number of stock options expected to vest.
 Estimates are subsequently revised, if there is any indication that the number of stock options expected to vest differs from previous estimates.
-All share-based remuneration is recognized as an expense in profit or loss with a corresponding credit to contributed surplus.
-Upon exercise of stock options, the proceeds received net of any directly attributable transaction costs and the amount originally credited to contributed surplus are allocated to share capital.
+All share-based compensation is recognized as an expense in profit or loss with a corresponding credit to reserves.
+Upon exercise of stock options, the proceeds received net of any directly attributable transaction costs and the amount originally credited to reserves are allocated to common shares.
 Where equity instruments are granted to persons other than employees, profit or loss is charged with the fair value of goods and services received.
-When the value of the goods or services cannot be specifically identified, they are measured at the fair value of the share-based payment.
+When the value of the goods or services cannot be specifically identified, they are measured at the fair value of the equity instrument granted.